jperedadnr/Game2048HOL/README.md

 Back to [Index][I0]
 ***
 ## STEP 24.
 Introducing the GridOperator
-USing the two lists `traversalX` and `traversalY`, apply an integer binary opertator to every cell on the grid, returning an int with the sum of the results of this functional.
+Using the lists `traversalX` and `traversalY`, apply an integer binary opertator to every cell on the grid, storing the sum of the results of this functional.

 ### SOLUTION CODE
 * *Class*: `GridOperator`